apache/doris/docs/en/administrator-guide/privilege.md

 	Nodes change permissions.
 Including FE, BE, BROKER node addition, deletion, offline operations.
 Currently, this permission can only be granted to Root users.

+    The root user has this permission by default.

+    Users who have both Grant_priv and Node_priv can grant this privilege to other users.

+    This permission can only be granted to the Global level.

 2. Grant_priv

 	Permissions change permissions.
 Allow the execution of operations including authorization, revocation, add/delete/change user/role, etc.

+    However, a user with this permission can not grant node_priv permission to other users, unless the user itself has node_priv permission.

 3. Select_priv